francois-berder/francois-berder.github.io/about.markdown

 I am Francois, a software engineer based in France.

-I moved to UK in 2009 and, two years later, studied computer science at Imperial College London.
+I moved to the UK in 2009 and, two years later, studied computer science at Imperial College London.
 I graduated in 2015 and started a career working on embedded systems, first at Imagination Technologies, then in a small company in Cambridge.

 Since 2021, I am back in France, near Paris, working as a freelancer.